khalid-hussain/shaheen/chap22.md

 There were seven wounds on Badr bin Mughira's body.
 Even in this injured state he had pursued the fleeing enemy for several miles and had lost a lot of blood.

-The people were very anxiously waiting for Bashir Bin Hassan.
+The people were very anxiously waiting for Bashir bin Hassan.
 Badr bin Mughira asked for water after gaining consciousness for the fourth time.
 Mansoor personally supported him with his hand and assisted him in drinking water.
 After drinking a few drops of water, Badr said in a feeble voice, "Recite the Quran to